-The Grocer is In
+The grocer is in

 One prescription for relieving, and even preventing, certain conditions?
-Vitamin-rich foods from your local supermarket
+Vitamin-rich foods from your local supermarket.

 Vegetable medley